PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/manipulation-tools.rst

 Resize Tile Sprite tool
 ~~~~~~~~~~~~~~~~~~~~~~~

-This tool allows to change the size of a `TileSprite <tile-sprite-object.html>`_ object.
+This tool allows for changing the size of a `TileSprite <tile-sprite-object.html>`_ object.
 You can activate it in the context menu or with the ``Z`` key.

 This tool only applies to `TileSprite`_ objects, but you can `convert any object to a TileSprite <replace-object-type.html>`_.